krzurb/Library_system/README.md

 Each time the program is run, data from booka_data.csv and clients_data is read.
 For each iteration of while loop, files are updated.

-After running main.py, window appears.
+After running main.py, a window appears.
 There are 10 options (buttons) that user can choose from:
 - Add a Client: adds a new client to databes.
 By using terminal, user specify user name.
 User name is treated as primary key, so only one client can have given name.
 - Remove a Client: removes client from database if it exists.
 User cannot remove client if it has rented books.
 - Add a Book: adds a new book to databes.
 By using terminal, user specify book name, year of publication, number of copies.
 Two books cannot have the same name and year of puiblication.